 An example: I want to know the number of sales of a pair of blue shoes, ABC model, between December 20th and 26th in my shop on the Champs-Elysée.

-Data Storytelling takes the opposite approach to these tools by addressing data newbies.
-As these people have only a few minutes to read and analyze data on a daily basis, they need a tool that can simplify their reading and decision-making, thanks to the data available to them.
+Data Storytelling takes the opposite approach to these tools by addressing data novices.
+As business users' time is limited, they need a tool that can simplify their reading and decision-making using instantly available data.